 Dates Ethics Committee

-- Meeting: Wednesday the 18th of January –> Deadline: Wednesday the 4th of January
+- Meeting: Thursday 18 January -> Deadline: Thursday 4 January

 Your application will first be checked by the Privacy Officer of the Faculty.
 If complex privacy matters occur that take time to resolve, your application may need to be passed on to the next meeting of the ethics committee.